SirMwazv/ATMWithdrawal/GETTING_STARTED.md

 dotnet run --project API/API.csproj
 ```

-Backend will start on http://localhost:5001
+Backend will start on http://localhost:5001 (Swagger enabled at http://localhost:5001)

 Keep this terminal running and open a new terminal for the frontend.